 HomeDaemon-MCP runs under FreeBSD.11-STABLE on the Raspberry Pi2; the operating system is freely available and distributable software available directly from FreeBSD.
 Due to the economy of the hardware required to support the package (the Pi2 is a $35 computer!) total installation cost is greatly reduced, thereby making installations not only a matter of convenience for the homeowne but also greatly reducing the payback time through reduced energy consumption.

 Please see the Release Notes included in the distribution file along with the system manual for more information including important limitations that are present in the Freeware distribution; both are provided in PDF format.

-Please contact Karl by email at firstname.lastname@example.org if you are interested in potentially acquiring all rights, including source and redistribution, for this package.
-At this time single licenses for individual users are not available.
+Please contact Karl by email at firstname.lastname@example.org if you are interested in potentially acquiring all rights, including source and redistribution, for this package or have questions about these distributions.
+At this time single licenses of the full code for individual users are not available.